 Nicknamed the dragon plant, this houseplant brings great texture to any décor.
 Choose the variety of dracaena that best complements your design styles– such as dark green foliage or red lined foliage.
 These plants are easily cared for, tolerating low light, but thriving in medium to bright spots, too.

 - Lemon Cypress

 Mums are a sure indicator of autumn with their yellow, orange, and red hues.
-Put them anywhere they can get bright filtered light during the day, but remain in the dark at night.
-They look great on shelves and desks that have some sunlight hitting it.
+Put them anywhere they can get bright filtered light during the day but remain in the dark at night.
+They look great on shelves and desks that have some sunlight hitting them.

 - Goldfish Plant